danwing/cidfi/draft-wing-cidfi.md

 --- abstract

-Host to Network signaling and Network to Host signaling can improve the user experience to meet network's constraints and to provide differentiated service to individual packets.
+Host-to-network signaling and network-to-host signaling can improve the user experience to meet network's constraints and to provide differentiated service to individual packets.